Share this guide

 Use this guide anytime, anywhere, on any device.

-Try one new tool and idea a week.
+Try one page at a time with your class.
 Learn, try, and reflect!

 Make existing content more interactive.